 Thames & Kosmos Kids First Boat Engineer Science Kit recommended for children 3+

 Use the 52 colorful blocks to build 10 different boats.
 The set comes with a story book that follows young engineers who build different types of boats to solve the problems they encounter.
 Not only are kids building, they are also learning about the types of boats they build.
 Everything comes in a storage case.
 The boats can really float making them fun for bath time or water play outside.

 Magformers XL Cruisers Set Magnetic Building Blocks recommended for children 3+

 Magformers are another connector building set.
 They are plastic shapes with magnet strips inside.
 They stick together to build all kinds of fun stuff.
 Kids can arrange magformers laying down and then pull them up to create 3-D structures.

 I love Magformers!
 This is one of those toys that I like to play with myself so when my kid wants me to play with him I grab these.
 There are tons of Magformers sets so look around to find the best one for your gift receiver.
 This set is for making different types of cars but you can get a set of magformers to make just about anything.
 They always come with booklets that show kids through photos how to build lots of different structures.

-Blocks & Gears Building Set recommended for children 4-7 (again my 8 year old still plays with his)
+Blocks & Gears Building Set recommended for children 4-7 (again my 11 year old still plays with his on occasion)